 The Four Seasons Resort Bora Bora is located in the heart of the Pacific Ocean and has been welcoming guests since September 2008.
 You’ve undoubtedly already heard that the Four Seasons Resort Bora Bora is considered to be one of the very finest in the whole globe… This explains why it charges some of the highest rates in Bora Bora for accommodation.

-So, what makes this resort so unique?
+So, what makes this almost all-inclusive resort so unique?
 Let’s take a look inside and see if it’s right for you.
 I’ll go over everything from lodging to food to activities to spa treatments and, of course, prices.

 Accommodations at the Four Seasons Bora Bora